minhtran241/landstock-tkproject/README.md

   - **Method:** `DELETE`
   - **Description:** Deletes a customer that matches the provided sMa.

+**Note:** GET routes query parameters contain the following properties:

+- `limit`: The maximum number of results to return.
+- `offset`: The number of results to skip before returning the first result.
+- `_sort`: The column to sort the results by.

 [More route details and documentation can be found in the provided link to the source code.](https://github.com/minhtran241/landstock-tkproject/blob/main/routes/kh/index.js)

 </details>